Nov 23, 2024

 Department of Agriculture Proposes Rules for Healthier School Lunch

-US Department of Agriculture building Photo Source: Adobe Stock Image
+The facade of the United States Department of Agriculture building with an American flag waving above.
+Photo Source: Adobe Stock Image

 One out of five children in the United States is obese.
 The rates for Hispanic and Black children are even higher, putting them at greater risk for dangerous health conditions.
 Over 30 million American children now rely on free or reduced-priced school breakfasts and/or lunches.
 But history shows that attempts to improve the nutritional content of these meals come and go, largely depending on who is in the White House.
 Now, there is a new proposal from President Biden’s Department of Agriculture (USDA) that seeks to provide healthier options in school cafeterias, vending machines and snack bars.